 Drain the potatoes and cut into bite-sized cubes.
 In a large bowl, combine the potatoes, green onions, pimiento, and the dressing mixture.
 Toss well.
 Serve warm.

-Other potato salad recipes you might enjoy from around the internet:
+Other potato salad recipes you might enjoy:

 - Provencal Potato Salad from Simply Recipes